 The Dubai Industrial Strategy 2030 outlines 5 key objectives as key indicators of its successful implementation:

 - Efficiently enhance the value and gross output of the manufacturing sector

-- Enrich the knowledge and comprehension of innovation by Improving labor productivity and enhance R&D spend
+- Enrich the knowledge and comprehension of innovation by Improving labour productivity and enhance R&D spend

 - Position Dubai as a global industrial hub preferred by manufacturers by Increasing presence of global manufacturers in Dubai, support the global outreach of home-grown companies and increase manufactured exports